 StackHawk’s official Slack integration.

 The StackHawk Slack integration will send notifications to your Slack workspace whenever a scan is run and completed, reporting the findings as it goes.
-The OAuth 2.0 integration that enables a Slack workspace to communicate with StackHawk.
+This Integration follows the OAuth 2.0 authorization code grant flow to enables a Slack workspace to communicate with StackHawk.

 - You must have a StackHawk account.